 The above result shows that a body on the surface of the earth has a mass equal to 1 kg.
-Then, it must have a weight equal to 9.8 N. In other words, the higher the mass of a body, the higher will be its weight or vice versa.
+Then, it must have a weight equal to 9.8 N. In other words, the higher the mass of a body, the higher will be its weight, or vice versa.

-Mass remains the same, weight does vary
+Mass remains the same, but the weight does vary

 Yup, you heard me right.
 Mass remains the same everywhere.
 However, weight does vary, of course, depending upon the location of its measurement.
 The only reason behind this variation in weight is the magnitude of its gravity.

-In other words, the higher the magnitude of gravity, the higher will be the weight of an object or vice versa.
+In other words, the higher the magnitude of gravity, the higher will be the weight of an object, or vice versa.
 Moreover, if there is no gravity (space), the object will become weightless.